stts-se/tillstudpub/audio_streaming/doc/README.md

 # Testing a browser's AudioWorklet compatibility

-Not all browsers support AudioWorklet yet (see above)
+Not all browsers support AudioWorklet yet (see above).
+Here's how to do a quick test:

 1. Start the server (see above)
 2. Point your browser to http://localhost:7651/audioworklet